-If you’re new to PPC, you’re probably looking for as much assistance as you can find, so it makes sense that when Google calls with advice; you listen.
-While Google is undoubtedly the expert in all things related to their platform, they’re not experts in what makes the MSP industry unique.
-Here are some things you should consider before you give Google control of your ads and your budget.
+If you’re new to Pay-Per-Click (PPC), you’re probably looking for as much assistance as you can find, so it makes sense that when Google calls with advice; you listen.
+However, before you give Google the reins, here are some things you should consider before you hand over control of your ads and your budget.

 Thinking about trying PPC, but don’t know if it’s right for your MSP?
 Here are 10 of the most popular questions MSPs ask about PPC.
 Before you invest in PPC, take a moment to learn more about Pay-Per-Click marketing.

 Pay-per-click (PPC) advertising is a great marketing strategy that any business - including a small to medium-sized MSP - would benefit from taking advantage of.
 The problem is that PPC is seen as this confusing, overcomplicated method that would be too difficult and expensive for a smaller business to handle.

 Are you an MSP looking for leads but don’t know how to get started?
 Has Google sent you a $150 coupon for Google Ads and you’re thinking about trying it out?
 Before you do, here are some things to consider before you invest in Google Ads to market your MSP.